gizemdursun/automated-analysis-of-biomedical-signals-obtained-from-calcium-imaging/README.md

 ## Finally

-This repository is an example implementation of our paper.
+This repository is an example implementation using one calcium imaging video.
 In our work, we use totally 33 (21 ALS & 12 CTRL) calcium imaging videos.
-All results are submitted.
-This repository
+All results are already published.